dariokdg/Quini6CLI/README.md

 ```
 ```
 Iterate until jackpot: optional parameter
-    determine if the game should be executed repeatedly until there is a jackpot (a.k.a. first prize) winner if this is not provided the game will only run once
+    Important: to be able to use this parameter, the number of players must be explicitly defined in the "number of players" parameter determine if the game should be executed repeatedly until there is a jackpot (a.k.a. first prize) winner if this is not provided the game will only run once
 ```